 Transition processes are not easy times.
 That could only be successful with a healthy communication strategy that would include all parts of the society to the process, making clear that sooner is better.
 That’s what we could expect from Bağış as chief negotiator.

 25 Mayıs 2009

+For the record, let’s recall the message that Bernard Fassier, the French co-chairman of the Minsk Group of the Organization for Security and Cooperation in Europe has given Ankara on the relation between efforts to solve the Nagorno-Karabakh talks and to normalize Turkey-Armenia ties, during his visit last week.
 "Turkey-Armenia talks and international efforts to solve Nagorno-Karabakh talks are two different tracks.
 They are parallel and trying to create links between these two tracks would not be productive."
 Fassier’s warning came just a week after Prime Minister Recep Tayyip Erdoğan linked these two issues to each other, making explicit that Turkey’s condition to open the border with Armenia was the withdrawal of Armenian troops from the regions surrounding the Nagorno-Karabakh.

 In fact, the United States and the European Union countries also shared Fassier’s warnings.
 There is a growing concern among them that the reconciliation process between Turkey and Armenia will be shelved and the Road Map announced on April 22, will totally be forgotten, if Azerbaijan and Armenia cannot reach an agreement soon.

 But the mood in Ankara is somehow different to this.
 "There are 2-3 different processes in the region.
 What we seek is to reach a comprehensive peace agreement covering entire region," a high-level foreign ministry official has said right after Fassier’s meetings here.